FDio/csit/docs/report/csit_framework_documentation/csit_design.rst

 ----------------

-CSIT follows a hierarchical system design with SUTs and DUTs at the bottom level of the hierarchy, presentation level at the top level and a number of functional layers in-between.
+CSIT follows a hierarchical system design with SUTs and DUTs at the bottom level of the hierarchy, presentation level at the top level, and a number of functional layers in-between.
 The current CSIT system design including CSIT framework is depicted in the figure below.